 As a security measure, a Trunk Internal Emergency Release lever is built into the trunk latching mechanism.
-In the event of an individual being locked inside the trunk, the trunk can be opened by activating the glow-in-the-dark handle attached to the trunk latching mechanism.
+In the event of an individual being locked inside the trunk, the trunk can be simply opened by pulling on the glow-in-the-dark handle attached to the trunk latching mechanism.